RONITERVO/LocalSpanishLearningWithAIchat/README.md

-Of course!
-Here is a comprehensive and well-structured GitHub description for your SpanishTutorApp.py.
-This description is written in Markdown format, perfect for a README.md file.

 Spanish Tutor AI 🇪🇸🤖

 A desktop application for practicing Spanish conversation with a local AI, featuring real-time voice recognition (Speech-to-Text) and spoken responses (Text-to-Speech).
 Built with Python, Ollama, and Whisper.